Greece: Peloponnese – 5 nights

 Vitina – Art Mainalon Hotel (B&B)

-Hotel on the main square, beautifully decorated with contemporary artworks.
+30-bedroom hotel on the main square, decorated with contemporary artworks.
 Pool in season.Website

 Stemnitsa – Gartagani Guest House (B&B)